Trump Announces 30-Day Europe Travel Ban

 Continuing Coverage

-New COVID-19 Cases Announced in South Florida; Miami-Dade Mayor to Declare State of Emergency
+2 More Coronavirus Cases Announced in Broward; Miami-Dade Mayor to Declare State of Emergency

 Main Navigation